EduVault/eduvault/README.md

 ### Handling merge conflicts

-- GUI for the person to handle conflicts. —part of SDKs
+- GUI for the person to handle conflicts. —> part of SDKs

 ## Solutions (EduVault)